Central algorithms for accurately predicting non classical non-linear waves in Dense Gases over simple geometries: Riemann Invariants based Contact-discontinuity Capturing Algorithm (RICCA)

-In this section a novel scheme is presented which is based on Generalized Riemann Invariants (GRIs).
+In this section a novel scheme developed in \cite{Ramesh_FP},\cite{rkolluru} is described, which is based on Generalized Riemann Invariants (GRI).
 When the concept of GRI is utilized in the discretization process it leads to a scheme which captures steady contact discontinuities exactly.